VEAF/735th_Training_AirDefense_Mission/readme.md

 # 735th Training Air Defense mission

 ## Abstract
-This mission has been designed in order to offer a friendly environment for **Air Denfense** training on [DCS World](https://www.digitalcombatsimulator.com).
+This mission has been designed in order to offer a friendly environment for **Air Defense** training on [DCS World](https://www.digitalcombatsimulator.com).

-Please read the operationnal documentation for further information on the training concept.
+Please read the operational documentation for further information on the training concept.
 In this documentation you will also find ATO, ACO, radio presets... and many more.

-*Link to the operationnal documentation - in progress*
+*Link to the operational documentation - in progress*

 ## Contributor onboarding